CONTEMPLATIVE MEDICINE FELLOWSHIP

 The first non-refundable payment of $5,875 is due 2 weeks after fellows are accepted to the program.
 The non-refundable balance payment of $5,875 is due one month before the program begins.

-Alternate payment plans are available for those in need of them.
+Apply by March 31st and receive a $1,000 tuition credit.
+Alternate payment plans are also available for those in need of them.

 SCHOLARSHIPS